Key Topics for C++ Projects

 2. Object-Oriented Programming (OOP)

-- Classes and Objects: The project is structured around the Hotel and Customer classes.
-Therefore, it encapsulates relevant data and behaviours (methods).
+- Classes and Objects: The project is organized around two classes, which are the Hotel class and the Customer class.
+As such, all relevant data and behaviours (methods) are encapsulated into one class.

 3. Memory Management

-- Dynamic Memory Allocation: By using vectors, the program manages memory well.
-It adjusts the size automatically as rooms are booked or checked out.
+- Dynamic Memory Allocation: By using vectors, the program manages memory well without worrying about when the room is booked or checked out; its size will automatically shrink and grow.

 4. No Explicit Pointers: Basic memory management concepts are applied without requiring pointers.
 Hence, it is easier for students at this intermediate level.